 Outdoor or on-location broadcasting isn’t a new problem, of course.
 It’s as old as television itself, and there’s a traditional, capital-intensive approach that’s been used by broadcasting companies from the early days.
 It involved outfitting a truck with broadcasting equipment and creating a mobile studio.

 This works fine, but as noted, it’s capital-intensive.
 Which is another way to say, “expensive.”
-Read the description of a typical mobile broadcast studio from the Wikipedia article linked above, and you can see that it includes a big truck (no small expense in itself) along with a lot of camera, signal processing, and broadcasting equipment.
-With Internet streaming, you can of course omit the transmitter part of the ensemble, but even so it’s going to cost a lot of money.
+Read the description of a typical mobile broadcast studio from the Wikipedia article linked above, and you can see that it includes a big truck (no small expense in itself) along with a lot of cameras, signal processing, and broadcasting equipment.
+With Internet streaming, you can, of course, omit the transmitter part of the ensemble, but even so, it’s going to cost a lot of money.

-There’s a cheaper way to broadcast live stream video outside your studio.
+There’s a cheaper way to broadcast live stream videos outside your studio.
 Let’s look at that.

 What You Need for Live Streaming